functional-nomads/functional-nomads.github.io/_posts/2014-04-15-hasch-intro.markdown

 type because of JavaScript).
 You can also use a different hashing algorithm and create similar UUIDs (but this doesn't satisfy the UUID standard yet).
-Our UUID hash is internally versioned, so it can be fixed 4 times (before hopefully UUID5 will be superseded anyway).
+Our UUID hash is internally versioned, so it can be fixed 4 times (before hopefully UUID5 will be superseded with something better than SHA-1 anyway).

 Don't consider the hash stable yet, but only after some possible initial feedback for the next release(s).